Levers

 F_{2} = \cfrac{560}{20} = 28 \: kgf

-In this exercise we are going to calculate the force that must be exerted to lift a wheelbarrow that carries a weight of 40kgf inside.
-The dimensions of the simplified truck are as follows.
+In this exercise, we are going to calculate the force required to lift a wheelbarrow carrying a load of 40 kgf.
+The dimensions of the simplified wheelbarrow are as follows:

-Palanca de segundo género con fuerzas y distancias de ejemplo.
+Palanca de segundo grado con fuerzas y distancias de ejemplo.

-The first step will be to write the data of the problem.
-In this case it is not necessary to convert the units of distance, since both distances are given in centimeters.
+The first step is to write down the data of the problem.
+In this case, it is not necessary to convert the distance units, since both distances are given in centimeters.

 F_{2} = 40 \: kgf